Josephu/octopress/source/_posts/2013-07-09-deploy-vagrant-with-chef.markdown

 ## Prerequisite

-Below flow is referenced from http://leopard.in.ua/2013/01/04/chef-solo-getting-started-part-1/, who has provided an excellent tutorial for newcomers.
+Below content is referenced from http://leopard.in.ua/2013/01/04/chef-solo-getting-started-part-1/, who has provided an excellent tutorial for chef-solo.

+My example code is [here](https://github.com/Josephu/chef-solo-example/tree/1.0).

 ## Setup the kitchen with knife-solo